-Baron Mordo appears in the Season 4 episode "Miles From Home", voiced by Danny Jacobs.
+Baron Mordo appears in the Season 4 episode "Miles From Home," voiced by Danny Jacobs.
 This version of the character works with Doctor Octopus and HYDRA to summon the Goblin, an alternate version of the Green Goblin who killed his world's version of Peter Parker, to their world.
 Miles Morales travels through the portal and helps the heroes defeat Goblin and the other villains.

 Baron Mordo appears in the movie, voiced by Kevin Michael Richardson.

 Baron Mordo appears in the live-action Doctor Strange movie, portrayed by Academy Award-nominated actor Chiwetel Ejiofor.
-In a departure from the comics, this version of Baron Mordo is a black man.

-Here, he is a disciple of the Ancient One, and assists in Stephen Strange's training.
-As the Ancient One's disciples clash with Kaecilius and his Zealots, Mordo is outraged upon discovering that the Ancient One has been using power from the Dark Dimension to prolong her own lifespan, which he considers a violation of magic and nature.
+Here, he is a disciple of the Ancient One, assisting in Stephen Strange's training.
+As the Ancient One's disciples clash with Kaecilius and his Zealots, Mordo is outraged upon discovering that the Ancient One has been using power from the Dark Dimension to prolong her lifespan, which he considers a violation of magic and nature.
 Despite this, he is still upset when she is killed by Kaecilius.

 Mordo and Strange regroup and battle the Zealots in Hong Kong, where Strange encounters Dormammu.
 Though Strange manages to thwart Dormammu's plot by using the Eye of Agamotto (revealed to be the Time Stone), Mordo is once again furious over this, viewing it as another perversion.
 Though the threat is defeated, a disillusioned Mordo turns his back on his allies and leaves for parts unknown.

-In the movie's post-credits scene, Mordo visits Jonathan Pangborn, a factory worker who had previously healed his damaged back by using magic he learned from the Ancient One.
+In the movie's post-credits scene, Mordo visits Jonathan Pangborn, a factory worker who had previously healed his broken back by using magic he learned from the Ancient One.
 He tells Jonathan that his loss of faith in the Ancient One's teachings has given him time to think, and he begins to talk about the true nature of magic.
 Jonathan becomes disturbed by Mordo's intense behavior and prepares to defend himself, but Mordo overpowers him and strips him of his magical abilities.
-The movie ends with Mordo telling the crippled Jonathan that he has realized that there are too many sorcerers in the world, indicating that he now plans to steal the abilities of others magic-users.
+The movie ends with Mordo telling the crippled Jonathan that he has realized that there are too many sorcerers in the world, indicating that he now plans to steal the abilities of other magic-users.